Getting started

 Set up your UEL account

-Check your email for your invitation to enrol and set up your account.
+Check your email for your enrolment invitation and follow the instructions to set up your UEL account.

-You will need your UEL account in order to complete your enrolment and login to our specialised resources.
+You need your UEL account to complete enrolment and to log in to our online systems and learning resources.

 Complete your online enrolment

-Complete your online enrolment, including your right to study checks.
+Complete your online enrolment, including your right to study checks, before your course begins.

 Request your student ID Card

-Once you have accepted your unconditional offer, you will receive an email asking you to register with the Photo ID card portal.
+After you accept your unconditional offer, you will receive an email inviting you to register with the ID Card Portal.

-You should apply for your student ID card as soon as possible, but if it has not arrived before term commences, you should still continue to attend classes in person as your attendance will be monitored.
+If your ID card has not arrived before the term starts, continue attending classes in person.
+Your attendance will still be monitored.

 Access Disability Support